Spanish Inquisition: Protestantism

 The Spanish Inquisition rarely targeted Protestants due to their limited presence.
 It labeled anyone offending the Church as "Lutheran."
 Early trials focused on the Alumbrados, a mystical sect in Guadalajara and Valladolid, leading to long prison sentences but no executions.
 These cases prompted the Inquisition to pursue intellectuals and clerics influenced by Erasmian ideas, diverging from orthodoxy.
 Charles I and Philip II admired Erasmus.

 From 1558 to 1562, under Philip II, the Inquisition prosecuted Protestant communities in Valladolid and Seville, totaling about 120 people.
 (Note: These trials, especially in Valladolid, inspired The Heretic: A Novel of the Inquisition by Miguel Delibes (Overlook: 2006).)
 That period saw heightened Inquisition activity, with several autos de fe, some attended by royalty, resulting in about 100 executions.
-Kamen notes that from 1559 to 1566, Spain executed around 100 for heresy, compared to twice as many in England under Mary Tudor, three times as many in France, and ten times as many in the Low Countries.
+Henry Kamen notes that from 1559 to 1566, Spain executed around 100 for heresy, compared to twice as many in England under Mary Tudor, three times as many in France, and ten times as many in the Low Countries.
 These mid-century autos de fe nearly eliminated Spanish Protestantism, a small movement initially.

 After 1562, repression lessened, though trials continued.
 In the late 16th century, about 200 Spaniards faced Protestantism accusations.
-Most were not actual Protestants; inquisitors or accusers marked irreligious acts, drunken mockery, or anticlerical comments as "Lutheran."
+Most were not actual Protestants; inquisitors or accusers marked irreligious acts, drunken mockery, or anticlerical comments as "Lutheran".
 Disrespecting church images or eating meat on forbidden days also indicated heresy.
 Roughly 12 Spaniards were burned for Protestantism during that time.
 The Inquisition often treated Protestantism as a sign of foreign influence or political disloyalty rather than a religious issue.